 Despite its small size and population, it is bursting with big, authentic flavors.
-I lived in Loreto for a few months in 2016-17 and have compiled here a list of my favorite restaurants, which I recommend you try next time you come through Baja (Loreto is an ideal stopover on a road trip down the Baja peninsula).
+I lived in Loreto for a few months in 2016-17 and have compiled here a list of my favorite restaurants, which I recommend you try when you come through Baja (Loreto is an ideal stopover on a road trip down the Baja peninsula).

 In the list below, you’ll notice I mention nothing about cost at any of these restaurants, and that’s because they are all similarly affordable.
-So don’t worry about the price, just enjoy the goods.
 Such is life in Loreto!
+So don’t worry about the price, and enjoy the goods.

 1. El Zopilote Brewery & Cocina

 2. La Super Torta

 I could probably write an entire post on just the street food of Loreto, as there is plenty of churro, taco, and hot dog stands, and then there’s the tamale bike… but I digress, this torta stand has the most delicious torta in town.
 A “torta” in Mexico is essentially a grilled sandwich, and it usually comes with either carne asada (grilled beef) or deshebrada (shredded beef).

 La Super Torta is run by a local woman who watches her telenovelas on her tiny kitchen tv when she doesn’t have customers.
 This “kitchen” is a tiny structure just big enough for her to be inside, and there is a walk-up window-style bench seat, where you sit next to other customers to enjoy your tortas together.
 Also, if she has champurrado available, try it.
 It’s thick Mexican hot chocolate, and it’s SO delicious.

 3. Mi Loreto

 If I were to describe Mi Loreto in one word, it would be “rich.”
-The recipes here, all of them, seem perfect to me, and everything I’ve tried has been the best kind of delicious.
+All of the recipes here seem perfect to me, and everything I’ve tried has been the best kind of delicious.
 It has a cozy atmosphere, my favorite of all the restaurants, just across from the mission in the center of town.

 4. Super Burro